awsdocs/amazon-chime-administration-guide/doc_source/start-kinesis-vc.md

 1. Choose **Save**\.

 Turn off media streaming from the Amazon Chime console\.
 If you no longer need to use media streaming for any of your Amazon Chime Voice Connectors, we recommend that you also delete the related service\-linked role\.
-For more information, see [Deleting a Service\-Linked Role for Amazon Chime Voice Connectors](using-service-linked-roles-stream.md#delete-service-linked-role-stream)\.
+For more information, see [Deleting a service\-linked role for Amazon Chime Voice Connectors](using-service-linked-roles-stream.md#delete-service-linked-role-stream)\.

 **To stop media streaming for your Amazon Chime Voice Connector**